-The Tulsa Gluedobbers Control Line Club was established in the 1940's by two brothers from Okmulgee when they moved to Tulsa to work for Douglas Aircraft.
+The Tulsa Gluedobbers Control Line Club was established in the 1940's by three brothers from Okmulgee, Gene, Willard, and Joe Kehr.
+They moved to Tulsa to work for Douglas Aircraft.
 It was initially a free flight club, but soon added control line and later radio control.
 It has since split into three seperate clubs, two of which kept the name "Gluedobbers", the RC Tulsa Gluedobbers and the Control Line Tulsa Glue Dobbers.
 The control line club was incorporated in August of 2006.

 For those of you wondering what a Gluedobber is, in Oklahoma during the summer time we have a wasp that we call a Mud Dobber, they build their nest by dobbing mud around their larve.
 So we call ourselves the Gluedobbers, after a flying insect that dobs mud on its young, not because some of us sniffed glue when we were young.